< Pelvic inlet and outlet >

 The ischial spine is located between the greater and lesser sciatic foramina.
 The pelvic diaphragm which is attached on the ischial spine divides off the pelvic cavity and the perineum (Figs. 7-1,11).
 Consequently, the greater and lesser sciatic foramina can be thought as the gates of the pelvic cavity and the perineum, respectively (Fig. 7-5).
 The pelvic cavity is greater and the perineum is lesser in size (Fig. 7-10).

 < Muscles >

 The piriformis, obturator internus, and pelvic diaphragm must be studied in order to understand the architecture of the pelvis and the perineum.

 In reality, Fig. 7-7 is not a horizontal plane.
 The greater and lesser sciatic foramina cannot coincide in a plane (Fig. 7-6).
 Nevertheless, it is suggested to observe the above two figures together.

-In the anterosuperior view of the pelvic skeleton, both the pelvic inlet and outlet are visible because the pelvic inlet (encircled by pelvic brim) is wider than the pelvic outlet (composed of anal and urogenital triangles) (Fig. 7-1).
+In the anterosuperior view of the pelvic skeleton, both the pelvic inlet and outlet are visible because the pelvic inlet (encircled by pelvic brim) is wider than the pelvic outlet (composed of urogenital and anal triangles) (Fig. 7-1).

 In succession, the components of the pelvic wall (sacrum, coccyx, sacrospinous and sacrotuberous ligaments, greater and lesser sciatic foramina) can also be observed in this anterosuperior view.
 Note that the greater sciatic foramen is closer to the pelvic inlet, while the lesser sciatic foramen is closer to the pelvic outlet.
 The border between the greater and lesser foramina is the ischial spine as previously mentioned (Fig. 7-5).
 The stereoscopic anatomy, depicted in Figs. 7-5,8, can be fully understood only after the close observation of dry bone or plastic model of the pelvic skeleton.

 The levator ani and coccygeus make up the pelvic diaphragm which shields the pelvic outlet from above (Figs. 7-1,8).
 In the same anterosuperior view, we can recognize the piriformis and obturator internus that are parts of the pelvic wall (Fig. 7-6).